Benmore Dam Hydro Station Seismic Strengthening

 We collaborated with specialist subcontractor Taurus Engineering to design and trial a winch-and-trolley system that would enable equipment to be mechanically moved up and down the steep slope.
 The trolley hoisted the hydraulic jacks that would locally support each penstock while its elastomeric bearings were replaced.

 This was a huge geometrical challenge on account of the small gap beneath the penstock and between the bearing plinths.
 The trolleys had to be winched up the slope, manoeuvred into a restricted stowed position, then extended outwards with millimetric precision to align with the replacement bearings.
-Given that the hydraulics and electronics themselves weighed over a tonne and would be cantilevered out at a steep angle, we first trialled the mechanical systems on a slope mock-up in Christchurch before heading to trials on a live penstock at Benmore.
+Given that the hydraulics and electronics themselves weighed over a tonne and would be cantilevered out at a steep angle, we first trialed the mechanical systems on a slope mock-up in Christchurch before heading to trials on a live penstock at Benmore.
 This solution would shorten the construction programme by two years and save Meridian $65 million in electricity generation costs.

 Preplanning fluid viscous damper installation